Fischer Lake

-Fischer Lake, just southeast of Florida State Road 429, is a natural freshwater lake west of Orlando, Florida, in Orange County, Florida.
-This lake is partially surrounded by residential housing and Camp Ithiel is on its southwest shore.
+Fischer Lake, just southeast of Florida State Road 429, is a natural freshwater lake west of Orlando, Florida, in Orange County, Florida, United States.
+This lake is partially surrounded by residential housing, and Camp Ithiel is on its southwest shore.
 Most of its shores are swampy.
-It is listed in the Orange County Wateratlas as a private lake and there is no public access along its shores.
+It is listed in the Orange County Wateratlas as a private lake, and there is no public access along its shores.